 - Roasted red pepper (gives a little brininess, which is yummy!)

-- Avocado (lends a lovely creminess)
+- Avocado (lends a lovely creaminess)

 - Dijon mustard

-How to Make This Sandwich
+How To Make This Sandwich

-Full details on how to make this sandwich are in the recipe card below, but here are the basics –
+Full details are in the recipe card below, but here are the basics:

-For the herb mayo, I basically used what fresh herbs I had on hand, like parsley, baby arugula, basil and green onion.
+For the herb mayo, I basically used what fresh herbs I had on hand, like parsley, baby arugula, basil, and green onion.
 Use what you’ve got!

 Use a mixture of herbs or just one variety.

-Basically, do what makes your belly happy 🙂
+Basically, do what makes your belly happy!

-Enjoy this sandwich with –
+Enjoy this sandwich with any of these sides: